 The School District uses restricted amounts first when both restricted and unrestricted fund balance is available unless there are legal documents/contracts that prohibit doing this, such as a grant agreement requiring dollar for dollar spending.
-Additionally, the School District would first use committed, then assigned, and lastly unassigned amounts of unrestricted fund balance when expenditures are made.
+Additionally, the School District would first use committed, then assigned, and lastly unassigned amounts of unrestricted fund balance for expenditures where all three types are available.